xuru/pyvisdk/sources/do/host_scsi_disk_partition.txt

     .. py:attribute:: diskName

-        The SCSI disk device on which a VMware File System (VMFS) extent resides.
+        The SCSI disk device on which a VMware File System (VMFS) extent resides.See HostScsiDiskSee canonicalName

     .. py:attribute:: partition